Lifting shoes for women are a little bit harder to find than shoes for men.

 Final thoughts on these women’s lifting shoes

-All of these shoes are great gym shoes for women.
-It’s important to know what goals you have going into the gym, because strictly weightlifting shoes will have a more rigid sole than cross-trainers.
+It’s important to know what goals you have going into the gym because strictly weightlifting shoes will have a more rigid sole than cross-trainers.

-The only real difference is in sizing (and while that is important) everything else is the same: Heel height, quality, price and sole.
-Once you’ve gotten all these factors down then finding what you need is a piece of cake!
+The only real difference from men’s shoes is in size.
+While that is important, everything else is the same: Heel height, quality, price and sole.
+Once you’ve got all these factors down then finding what you need is a piece of cake!

-I think it would be hard to go wrong with any of these shoes.
-They all have glowing reviews on Amazon and will get you moving weight in the gym!
+I think it would be hard to go wrong with any of these women’s workout shoes.
+They will get you moving weight in the gym and making progress towards your goals.